Viola Herms Drath: Murder

 Drath's first husband, Francis Drath, died on January 11, 1986.
 In the early 1980s, Viola met Albrecht Gero Muth, 44 years her junior, then an unpaid intern from Germany.

 Four years after the death of her husband, Drath, then 70 years old, married the 26-year-old Muth.
-The April 1990 marriage was performed by a Virginia Supreme Court judge.

 After their marriage, Muth fabricated a story that an elderly German Count had fallen from an elephant in India and needed to appoint a successor before dying—from that point forward, Muth insisted on being called Count Albrecht.
 Following the 2003 completion of the Iraq War, Muth suddenly adopted the rank, and wore the uniform, of a brigadier general in the Iraqi Army, organizing diplomatic events in DC that he claimed were for the new Iraqi regime.
 In April 2011, Muth somehow arranged a ceremony at Arlington National Cemetery to honor fallen American soldiers in Iraq, supposedly on behalf of the Iraqi regime.

 Early in the marriage, Muth started a pattern of domestic violence against Drath, inducing repeated police visits to the Q Street home.
 On August 11, 2011, Drath was found dead in the bathroom of her Q Street home.
 Muth was held at St. Elizabeths Hospital, where he was initially found incompetent to stand trial after being diagnosed with schizotypal personality disorder and a delusional disorder.
 In a report submitted to the court, forensic psychologist Mitchell Hugonnet concluded that Muth had narcissistic personality disorder but was not mentally ill.
-Muth was convicted of murdering her and was sentenced to 50 years in prison.
+In 2014, Muth was convicted of murdering his wife and was sentenced to 50 years in prison.
 Judge Russell F. Canan's remarks before sentencing described Muth as "a common serial domestic violence abuser, made worse when he drinks, who subjected Ms. Drath to many years of abuse."

 Cultural legacy

 Author Warren Adler acknowledged Drath in his novel The War of the Roses.

-In 2015, it was announced that Christoph Waltz would direct and star in the film The Worst Marriage in Georgetown (later retitled Georgetown), which is based on the true crime story of the murder of Viola Drath.
+In 2015, it was announced that Christoph Waltz would direct and star in the film The Worst Marriage in Georgetown (retitled Georgetown before its release), based on the true crime story of the murder of Viola Drath.
 The film premiered at the Tribeca Film Festival on April 27, 2019, and was released theatrically in the United States on May 14, 2021.